STORM

 He raves in Russian.

-Doone, face friendly as a chain saw, moves the cutters to the first joint of the next toe.
+Doone, face friendly as a chain saw, moves the flame close to the man's left arm.
 'We can take this slowly.
 And when did you tell them to attack?'

 The Russian swears, fighting the cuffs.

 'Speak English, shite.
 More you fuck with us, longer it hurts.
-After your tootsies it's fing-fings, ears, nose, dick.
 We're not mooking around.
 I want the code.
 Five.
 Four.
 Three...'

 Doone says, 'Fuck!
 Get him back.'